vizor-games/infraworld-cornerstone/README.md

 You need a JDK 8+ installation (we recommend [Java SE Development Kit 8u172](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html), but it was tested to be built and ran alongside with Java9 or Java10 as well).

-Being written 100% in Java 8, the Cornerstone can be built using Maven ([See how to intstall Maven for Windows](https://maven.apache.org/guides/getting-started/windows-prerequisites.html), but I definitely recommend you to use [chocolatey](https://chocolatey.org) for package management).
+Being written 100% in Java 8, Cornerstone can be built using Maven ([See how to intstall Maven for Windows](https://maven.apache.org/guides/getting-started/windows-prerequisites.html), but I definitely recommend you to use [chocolatey](https://chocolatey.org) for package management).

 To build the converter executable and run it's tests, just run: